eschava/psmqtt/README.rst

             - num_ctx_switches/* - number of context switches.
 Topic per parameter
             - num_ctx_switches/{voluntary/involuntary} - context switches single counter
             - nice - nice value
+            - * - all process properties.
+Topic per property
+            - *; - all process properties in one topic (JSON string)
+            - ** - all process properties and sub-properties.
+Topic per property
+            - **; -  all process properties and sub-properties in one topic (JSON string)

 =======